danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ## Ngrok

-Our Rails application is running on `http://localhost:3000`.
+The Rails application is running on `http://localhost:3000`.
 However, Slack needs a publicly accessible URL to send requests to when events like OAuth redirects or slash commands are triggered.
 When you configure a callback URL or specify an endpoint for Slack to communicate with, it needs to be an address that Slack's servers can reach over the internet.
 Since localhost is specific to each user's local machine and not accessible externally, Slack wouldn't be able to send requests to your local development server.

 This is where [ngrok](https://ngrok.com/) comes in.
 Ngrok creates a secure tunnel to your local development environment and provides a public URL that forwards requests to your localhost.
 It acts as an intermediary, allowing external services like Slack to communicate with your local development server.
 By using ngrok, you can expose your local server to the internet and provide a public URL that can be used as a callback or endpoint for Slack to send requests to during development.